 - 2.1.
-To Qualify for "Top Ranking Mare Competition" a horse must be a mare. - 2.2.
-The ESNZ identification Papers ('IP') must be completed and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum. - 2.3.
-No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per 2.2 above.
+To Qualify for "Top Ranking Mare Competition" a horse must be a mare. - The ESNZ identification Papers ('IP') must be completed and duplicate the Breed Society/Studbook IP.
+Refer Annex 11 Article 7.2.3.
+To be implemented 1 August 2028. - 2.3.
+No points, prize money or placings will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per 2.2 above.